 So, who’s visiting the blog?
 Who are you?

-Let’s use a map (from Google Analytics) to get a bit of an idea on where you all come from.
+Let’s use a map (from Google Analytics) to get a bit of an idea of where you all come from.

 In short, you come from all around the world!
-I was really surprised to learn, that Finland (the Motherland) isn’t even in the top 10 (it’s number 17):
+I was really surprised to learn, that Finland (the Fatherland) isn’t even in the top 10 (it’s number 17):

 - Canada (!)

-- Brazil (I get most of the big traffic sources, but this one I’m a bit surprised about!)
+- Brazil (I get most of the big traffic sources, but I’m a bit surprised about this!)

-Apparently my fellow Finns aren’t that keen on visiting my site, but my residents of my new home country, Canada, are all over the site – cool!
+Apparently, my fellow Finns aren’t that keen on visiting my site, but the residents of my new home country, Canada, are all over the site – cool!
 But weirdly, according to Alexa, the country my blog is the most popular in, is in fact Iran.
-That’s the 23. biggest source of traffic to my site – and roughly 10% of the visitors are returning.
+That’s the 23rd biggest source of the traffic to my site – and roughly 10% of the visitors are returning.
 That’s slightly more than on average, as my site gets the vast majority of visitors by offering one-off solutions to one-off issues.